maboiteaspam/Foundation/doc/1-Introduction.md

 C framework tries its best to give you the right tool, the right configuration, and the right methods out-of-the-box.

-Let s generate a first module and see what s inside.
+Let s generate a first module so the later we can see and study a module composition.

 For that matter, open a command line, make a new folder, and let s invoke `c2-bin generate`.